Head of Business Intelligence

 • Alongside the CIO, develop the data and analytics strategy roadmap across the Trust.

-• Act as a transformational leader who can drive a step change in our approach to digital healthcare through long‑term strategic planning for the organisation.
+• Be a transformational leader capable of driving a step change in our approach to digital healthcare through the development of long‑term strategic plans for the organisation.

 • Work with key stakeholders to embed a culture of data quality improvement and a digital‑first culture across the Trust.